GiovanniPieroni/Orbit-Propagation-Perturbation-Modelling/README.md

 ##  Author

 **Giovanni Pieroni***
-*Space Engineer / Scientific Software Developer*

 ---
 *Projects developed as part of advanced Astrodynamics and Interplanetary Mission Design curricula at TU Delft.*
-* Interplanetary transfer to Asteroid 1991VH was made in collaboration with Alessandro Ponti
+\* Interplanetary transfer to Asteroid 1991VH was made in collaboration with Alessandro Ponti